dr-gazpacho/cruisebound-takehome-mk/README.md

 # Cruisebound

 A responsive, deployed web app that uses React, Next, Zustand, NPM, and Tailwind CSS.
-A user can view available sailings, sort them a few different ways, and apply some filter.
-Results are paginated
+A user can view available sailings, sort them a few different ways, and apply some filters.
+Results are paginated with 10 per page.

 ## Getting Started